Start the conversation

 A great example of this is software.
-When a software company grows and starts selling more of its product, it probably won't need to hire a proportional number of new employees.
-All it really has to do is distribute more copies of the software online.
-On the flip side, consider a tutoring business – for every new batch of students you take on as clients, you'll need to hire another tutor.
-That's poor scalability.
+When a software company grows and starts selling more of its product, it probably won’t need to hire a proportional number of new employees.
+All they really have to do is distribute more copies of the software online.
+On the flip side, consider a tutoring business – for every new batch of students that you take on as clients, you’ll need to hire another tutor.
+That’s poor scalability.

-This one's a no-brainer.
-Under 5% of the world's population lives in the United States.
-If a startup isn't at least planning to go global, it's missing out on 95% of the profits.
+This one’s a no-brainer.
+Under 5% of the world’s population lives in the U.S. If a startup isn’t at least planning to go global, it’s missing out on 95% of the profits.

 Every founder you meet will tell you that their company is going to be the next Airbnb or Uber.
 Most of them probably even believe it.
 But what really counts is what other people – the potential customer base – think.
 Ask as many people as you can what they think of the product or service.
 Would they use it?
 Would they pay for it?
 If so, how much?

-- I take a good, hard look at the deal terms before I sign a thing.
+10. Take a good, hard look at the deal terms before you sign a thing.

 Deal terms basically amount to the contract you’ll be signing if you decide to invest.
 These terms lay out exactly what your dollars will get you – think equity, convertible notes, and so forth.
 Read them carefully and, if you can, have your legal counsel read them too.
 You’ll want to make sure you’re getting in at a valuation that’s best for everyone.
 But don’t let minor technicalities keep you away from a life-changing deal.
 Terms won’t always be perfect, and that’s okay.